 Focus on Products

-PRINCE2 projects focus on delivering defined products — outputs with agreed quality criteria — not just completing activities.
+PRINCE2 projects focus on delivering defined products with agreed quality criteria.
+The output matters, not just the effort.
+Completing activities without delivering agreed products is not enough.

 7